serenity-is/docs/api/js/corelib/functions/currentNamespaceURI.md

 `string`

-If provided, sets the namespace URI to this value.
+When arguments are supplied, the namespace is set to this value (use `null` to reset to the HTML namespace).
+When called with no arguments the current value is simply returned.

 ## Returns

 `string`

-The current (or previous) namespace URI, or `null` / `undefined`.
+The current namespace URI (no-arg call), or the previous value (setter call).
+May be `null`/`undefined` when no override is active.